albadra2/library-system/Frontend/README.md

-# Ca298 Test app
+# React Skeleton

-This is a react skeleton application for the Ca298 lab exam.
+This is a react skeleton application.

 ## Installation
 Download the source code and navigate to the folder containing `package.json` to install the libraries run